NeuroMorpho/xyz2swc/README.md

 ## Running *xyz2swc* online [Preferred Method]

 ***Accessing the service:*** The *xyz2swc* software is available as a free and ready-to-use online service.
 It is accessible through any common internet browser via a user friendly web-based graphical interface at https://neuromorpho.org/xyz2swc/ui/.
+Demonstration video of the tool is available at https://vimeo.com/853219729?share=copy.

 ***Prerequisites:*** The online service is operating system and programming language independent, and requires no local package installation.